 If you couldn’t run away fast enough, being captured and sold as a slave in the markets of Algiers was a frighteningly real possibility.

 One account talks of an attack on the coast in 1550 by 27 ‘Turkish’ vessels.
 Thirteen farm workers didn’t make it to safety in time and were kidnapped.

 Another attack took place almost a century later, in 1643.
 This time, the settlement of San Juan was the target.
 The raiders looted the church and made off with 108 women, 42 children and 83 ancianos (elderly people).
 For a list of attacks – and there were a lot – tap here It’s in Spanish, but Google Translate gives you a fair idea.

-The answer was towers.
+The answer to the corsair threat was towers.
 Lots of them.
 Places to run to when the piratas berberiscos were on the rampage.
 The strategy clearly worked, as the raids became much less frequent in the second half of the 17th century.
 And plenty of las Torres de la Huerta survive to this day.

 What was la Huerta de Alicante?

 The ‘huerta de Alicante’ is loosely translated as the garden of Alicante.
 But why was it worth protecting?

 But none of this extra cultivation was much good if the workforce lived in constant fear of attack.

 So over a 200 year period, around 30 towers were built.
 Some had houses attached where the landowner and his family lived, but they also doubled up as a place of refuge for the peasants who worked the surrounding land.